Bethany Hall-Long: Nursing career

-Dr. Hall-Long has been a nurse for over 35 years.
+Hall-Long has been a nurse for over 35 years.
 She began her teaching career at George Mason University and then the University of Delaware where she is a Professor Emeritus of Nursing and Joint Faculty in Urban Affairs.
 She holds a distinguished record at the University of Delaware, where she became the first nursing faculty to receive the University-wide Excellence in Teaching award.

 During her tenure at the University of Delaware, she secured over $70 million in funding for public health projects and research grants.
 Her research and community service record with at-risk groups such as pregnant teens, diabetics, the homeless, and the mentally ill, make her a nationally recognized health scientist.

-Hall-Long has received numerous nursing related awards, including the Nell J. Watts Lifetime Achievement in Nursing Award from the Sigma Theta Tau International Honor Society of Nursing, and the distinguished alumni award from the Medical University of South Carolina.
+Hall-Long has received the Nell J. Watts Lifetime Achievement in Nursing Award from the Sigma Theta Tau International Honor Society of Nursing, and the distinguished alumni award from the Medical University of South Carolina.

 Lieutenant Governor of Delaware

 Election

 Hall-Long was elected Lieutenant Governor of Delaware in 2016, winning a six-way primary election, and defeating Republican La Mar Gunn in the general election, receiving nearly 60% of the vote.
-Hall-Long took office as Delaware's 26th Lieutenant Govenor on January 17, 2017.
+Hall-Long took office as Delaware's 26th Lieutenant Governor on January 17, 2017.